.

 What's The Best Elvis Recordings?

-It seems unfair that he never received any Grammy Awards
+It seems unfair that Elvis never received any Grammy Awards

 There are some of his early rock albums which could be named

-as best or maybe one of his film albums,
+as best or one of his film albums,

 like JAILHOUSE ROCK or KING CREOLE.

-But he did receive several Grammys for his favorite music.
+But he did receive three Grammy Awards for his Gospel recordings:

 Amazing Grace - His Greatest Sacred Performances